 What is the Water Quality in Bolingbrook, Illinois?

-Compared to other US cities over 50,000, Bolingbrook water quality ranks in the mid range for contamination excluding Lead.
+Compared to other US cities, Bolingbrook water quality ranks in the middle range for contamination excluding Lead.

 Let’s look closer at what’s in Bolingbrook water.

 Here are the top 5 chemical compounds in your water and what health issues they can potentially cause: